Biden blacklists China's YMTC, crackdowns on AI chip sector

 Being added to the unverified list forces U.S. suppliers to perform greater due diligence before shipping to the targeted companies.

-Commerce Department officials have attributed greater cooperation from Beijing in site checks to a new rule announced in October.
-Under that rule, if a government prevents U.S. officials from conducting site checks at companies on the unverified list, Washington may add them to the entity list after sixty days.
+Commerce Department officials have attributed greater cooperation from Beijing in site checks to a new U.S. rule announced in October.
+Under that rule, if a government prevents U.S. officials from conducting site checks at companies on the unverified list, Washington may add them to the entity list after 60 days.

 Under that new policy, the Commerce Department on Thursday removed nine Russian entities from the unverified list and added them to the entity list because the U.S. has been unable to conduct site visits.